Why Bhangarh Gets So Quiet in the Evening

 There’s a particular kind of silence at Bhangarh that bothers people.

+Not ordinary quiet.
 Not the peaceful kind.

 The kind that makes you notice your own footsteps.
 The kind that makes a distant bird call sound sharper than it should.
-The kind that makes people lower their voice without deciding to.
+The kind that makes people lower their voice without deciding to and once evening approaches, that feeling gets stronger.

-That is why so many visitors ask the same question:
+That is why so many visitors ask the same question: Why does Bhangarh get so quiet in the evening?

+The haunted answer is easy.
+The real one is better.
 Because Bhangarh’s evening silence comes from a combination of very specific things: official restrictions, sudden human absence, geographic isolation, changing sound conditions, wildlife movement, and the fact that the place is already carrying a curse narrative before you even arrive.
+None of that requires a ghost.

 But it does explain why the silence feels heavier than it should.